K8s policy with Kyverno

 From line 12 on is the specification of the policy.

 Line 13 determines the action you take when the policy is violated.
-When we enforce, the resource creation is denied when the policy is violated.
-When we audit, the resource creation succeeds but the violation is recorded in the log:
+When we enforce

 From line 15 are the actual rule definitions, of which there can be multiple.
-Line 16 starts our first (and only) rule and names it validate-resources.
+Line 16 starts our first (and only) rule and names it validate-resources

-Lines 17-20 defines the resources we are going to match and thus apply this policy to.
-Every Pod in our case:
+Lines 17-20 defines the resources we are going to match

-Line 21 defines the type of policy rule. validate in our case but can also be mutate or generate:
+Line 21 defines the type of policy rule. validate

 Line 22 is the policy rule violation message: